 A free tool by NextGen Coastal — averaging 5.9% management fees in Orange County

-When Your Property Manager Is Late Paying You
+When Your Property Manager Is Chronically Late Paying You

 A pattern of late owner distributions usually isn't a clerical issue.
-It's the firm using rent float to fund operations.
-The PMA says one thing; what's actually happening on your account is something else.
-The recurring pattern matters because California law puts firm timing rules on trust funds.
+It's the firm using rent float to fund other operations.
+The property management agreement says one thing; what's actually happening on your account is something else.
+The recurring pattern matters more than any single late payment because California law puts firm timing rules on trust funds, and a firm that keeps missing the disbursement date is signaling a compliance problem regardless of the explanation it offers.

 What B&P §10145 actually requires